mightybyte/monad-challenges/pages/set2-4.md

     flip lookupMay [] :: a -> Maybe b

-Bingo, this is exactly the same pattern, so we must be on to something.
+Bingo, this is exactly the same pattern, so maybe we're on to something.
 If all of these functions fit into this pattern, how can we remove the redundancy?
 Well, the problem is that the thing we are always passing to these functions is a Maybe.
 But the functions need something that is not a